PaddySlator/dmipy-bayesian/README.md

 # dmipy-bayesian
 We have extended the dmipy software package to enable Bayesian fitting.

-If you find any bugs please let us know!
+This code is a work in progress!
+Please check back regularly for updates, and if you find any bugs please let us know!

 The example at "bayesian-fitting-HCP-example.ipynb" should be enough to get started.